Here is the list of 5 luxury trains in India:

 Journey duration: Depends on chosen route

 Places covered: Four routes – 1.
 Royal India: Delhi – Agra – Ranthambore – Jaipur – Bikaner – Jodhpur – Udaipur – Vadodara – Mumbai

 2. Princely India: Mumbai – Vadodara – Udaipur – Jodhpur – Bikaner – Jaipur – Ranthambore – Agra – Delhi

 3. Classical India: Delhi – Agra – Gwalior – Khajuraho – Bandhavgarh – Varanasi – Lucknow – Delhi

 4. Royal Sojourn: Delhi – Jaipur – Kota – Ranthambore – Agra – Delhi

 5. Golden Chariot

 Just the beautifully and soft yet commanding violet and gold exterior of the luxury train coaches is enough to command your attention and as if that was not enough, the Golden Chariot, which derives its name from the chariot sculpture in the Hampi ruins, the tasteful interior decoration on the lines of South Indian architecture is mesmerizing.
-It’s one of the newer additions to the
+It’s one of the newer additions to the luxury trains of India.

 From the lounge bar, ‘Madira’, drawing its decor from Mysore palaces, and the coaches drawing strongly from Mysore and Hoysala architectural movements with state of the art carvings adorning the walls and ceilings, the Golden Chariot is an overwhelming experience for the senses, making it to the list of most luxurious trains in India.